What happened to the original WW1 roll of honour?

-At the armistice centenary in November 2018, , we were honoured to be gifted the roll of honour document for Moreton Parish, in which the hall lies.
+- An original WW1 roll of honour for Morton parish, gifted to us at the armistice centenary in November 2018.
 Read more about this document and the men commemorated on it on this page.

-The village of Pant also lies partly in Llanymynech parish.
+With no existing WW1 roll of honour, we have generated our own.
 This page gives more information about those men from Pant honoured on the memorial at Llanymynech, or buried in Commonwealth War Graves in the cemetery at St Agatha’s, Llanymynech.

 Click on the underlined names to see the commemorative certificate from the Commonwealth War Graves commission.